A Modern Theory of Cross-Validation through the Lens of Stability: Some Applications

+\end{proof} \Cref{pro:5.3-bias} implies that the test statistic $T_n$ is asymptotically powerful against alternatives with signal size $\omega(\log(m+n)/\lambda_n)$.
+See \Cref{subsec:5.6-bib} for further references on power analysis and numerical results.

-\paragraph{Choosing the tuning parameter} As mentioned in the discussion after \Cref{rem:5.3-varying-m}, the requirement of $\lambda_n=o(\sqrt{n})$ in \Cref{pro:5.3-suff-cond-argmin} is for the worst case scenario.
-For an example of a non-worse-case scenario, suppose the largest entry $\vartheta_{s^*}\gg \vartheta_s$ for $s\neq s^*$, the selection of $\arg\max\hat\vartheta_s$ would be stable even without the exponential mechanism.
+\paragraph{Choosing the tuning parameter} As mentioned in the discussion after \Cref{rem:5.3-varying-m}, the requirement of $\lambda_n=o(\sqrt{n})$ in \Cref{pro:5.3-suff-cond-argmin} is for the worst-case scenario.
+For an example of a non-worst-case scenario, suppose the largest entry $\vartheta_{s^*}\gg \vartheta_s$ for $s\neq s^*$, the selection of $\arg\max\hat\vartheta_s$ would be stable even without the exponential mechanism.
 In general, the optimal choice of $\lambda_n$ should be as large as allowed by the stability condition, and is often a complex function of the mean vector $\vartheta$ and covariance matrix $\Sigma$.

-Suppose we are given a finite collection of $\mathcal L$ of candidate values of $\lambda$, a plausible strategy is to select the largest one in this set such that the stability condition holds approximately.
+Suppose we are given a finite collection $\mathcal L$ of candidate values of $\lambda$, a plausible strategy is to select the largest one in this set such that the stability condition holds approximately.

 By the insight in \Cref{pro:4.1-var-approx}, the stability condition we want to check for each $\lambda\in\mathcal L$ is the following:

 for $j\neq i$, where $\sigma_{n_\tr}^2$ is defined as in \Cref{thm:5.3-argmin-clt}.